 In the late 1980s, Interplay made a splash on several home computer platforms with Wasteland - an RPG with a quirky sense of humor and some challenging gameplay set in a post-apocalyptic Nevada.
-The game amassed a considerable cult following and continues to maintain one to this day, and also served as the primary inspiration for another Interplay hit in Fallout (created because the Wasteland license was in EA's possession at the time and they showed no sign of relinquishing it).
+The game amassed a considerable cult following and continues to maintain one to this day, and also served as the primary inspiration for another Interplay hit in Fallout (created because the Wasteland license was in EA's possession at the time and they showed no interest in relinquishing it).

 Years prior to Fallout's debut, however, another game attempted to continue the Wasteland legacy by mimicking its overall style.
 That game was the EA-produced Fountain of Dreams, which took place in a strange post-apocalyptic landscape and even featured a very similar game engine.
-In this case, the game took place in Florida (the rest of the United States having been destroyed by nuclear war) and the primary antagonists were the various gangs that had overrun Miami, as well as a seemingly neverending horde of mutant clowns (with strong inspiration from the film "Killer Klowns from Outer Space" - so much so that I'm surprised EA never got sued over it).
+In this case, the game took place in Florida (the rest of the United States having been destroyed by nuclear war) and the primary antagonists were the various gangs that had overrun Miami, as well as a seemingly never-ending horde of mutant clowns (with strong design inspiration from the film "Killer Klowns from Outer Space" - so much so that I'm surprised EA never got sued over it).
 The player's goal is ultimately to unite the clans of Miami and seek out the Fountain of Dreams, said to be able to cure the bizarre mutations that plague Florida's population.

 That's a decent enough setup for an RPG of the era, and the game makes a good first impression as it is better designed than Wasteland in some ways.
-All of the weapons one can find are now relatively balanced and useful (especially in contrast to the first game, where Brawling was far more powerful than any weapons one could find until assault rifles came into play).
+All of the weapons one can find are now relatively balanced and useful (especially in contrast to the first game, where Brawling was far more powerful than any firearms one could find until assault rifles came into play).
 The game also shows a surprising eye for detail by having businesses around Miami open and close their doors at set times, and there are more than a few NPCs to interact with, several of whom will join the party when asked (and each of which bring their own skill sets to the table).
-The skills available in the game are also much more focused than Wasteland's, with very few that are overtly useless.
+The skills available in the game are also much more focused than Wasteland's, with very few that are outright useless.

 A new mechanic is present in the game as well.
 As per the storyline, a mutagen has been introduced to Florida, causing those it affects to slowly mutate into less-than-human forms.
 The player characters can be infected as well by all manner of enemies, and after a short period, the player may get a message about how their character is changing, which can cause a number of abilities to manifest - some useful outside of combat (shapeshifting, which allows one to fool handprint scanners) and some in battle (a touch that can cause paralysis or a Shriek that can stun enemies, for example).
 The tradeoff to this is that it temporarily disrupts the character's ability to recover HP over time, which can prove to be a pretty nasty disadvantage when you're deep into a dangerous area with numerous enemies around.
 The negative effects of mutations can be temporarily suppressed by drinking alcohol (which also has the side effect of making the character stumble randomly) or by drinking "purple water", though these are very limited in supply.